inlets/inlets.dev/blog/_posts/2021-04-23-local-port-forwarding-kubernetes.md

 In a short period of time, a user who was frustrated with the friction of existing and accepted tools find a workaround that saved him from a considerable headache.
 I had to go the extra mile, but hope that this little exercise we went through will help many more users to come who may have landed here.

-Depending on the levels of interest, we may consider adding a feature to inlets pro or inletsctl to automate his kind of local port forwarding.
+Depending on the levels of interest, we may consider adding a feature to inlets Pro or inletsctl to automate his kind of local port forwarding.
 You may also be interested in the `inletsctl kfwd` feature that was built last year for a similar usecase, where users wanted to remotely forward a local service into a Kubernetes cluster.

 ```bash
 Forward a Kubernetes service to the local machine using the --if flag to